hack-r/autoLinkedIn/README.md

 ## Risks

 Use this at your own risk.
 Possible risks:
-  - Too many junk jobs creating noise in your search (high likelihood)
+  - Too many junk jobs creating noise in your search (high likelihood).
-  - Get blocked or banned by LinkedIn (medium likelihood, mostly if you use it excessively and without human-like pauses)
+  - Get blocked or banned by LinkedIn (low or medium likelihood, mostly if you use it excessively and without human-like pauses).
-  - May annoy employers and/or evil, secret bands of recruiters / HR who stalk applicants and manipulate the job market.
+  - May annoy employers and/or evil, secret bands of recruiters / HR who stalk applicants and manipulate the job market (medium likelihood).